 Common applications for the heat sealing process

 A growing market for heat sealing applications over the last decade is in the manufacture of medical and fluid bags used in the medical, bioengineering and food industries.
-Fluid bags are made out of a multitude of varying materials such as foils, filter media, thermoplastics and laminates.
+Fluid bags are made from a multitude of varying materials such as foils, filter media, thermoplastics and laminates.
 Material selection for the bags is based upon their intended application or compliancy requirements.

 Medical bags are used in an array of applications, from the dispensing of medicine to the collection or transfer of blood or other biological media.
 The usage of these fluidic bags and the flexibility they have provided has been expanding into the consumer products and food industries over the last decade.

-The growth of the converting and laminating equipment technologies and processes have created many exciting new opportunities for the production of new films and laminates used to make medical and fluid bags.
+The growth of converting and laminating equipment technologies and processes has created many exciting new opportunities for the production of new films and laminates used to make medical and non-medical fluid bags.
 The laminated films and bag materials specifically are engineered to have very colorful print options and artwork on the outside layer, while having food or medical compliancy properties for the internal material and structure of the bag.
 This provides manufacturers and food producers with new delivery and marketing opportunities for their food and liquid products.

 One feature these fluid bags have in common is the need to have ports for getting fluids in and/or out of the bags.
 Ports, tubes or fitments are installed and heat sealed or welded into the bags.
-The ports, tubes and/or fitments for these bags most often are attached with the heat sealing and RF welding technologies, but impulse and ultrasonic welding also are commonly used.
+The ports, tubes and/or fitments for these bags most often are attached with heat sealing and RF welding technologies, but impulse and ultrasonic welding also are commonly used.
 The heat sealed ports must have a hermetic seal.